josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 While it would've certainly been possible to just abandon the headless formula and go back to good ol' solo WordPress, that wasn't really an option to me.
 I'd lose too much work that had gone into this site already, and honestly, I wasn't interested in abandoning the modern dev experience that a JavaScript-based framework offers.
 I'm not making any value statements here, but to me:

+Authoring front-end code in Markdown and Vue just feels nicer than working with the block editor and PHP templates.

-<Highlight>Authoring front-end code in Markdown and Vue just feels nicer than working with the block editor and PHP templates.</Highlight>
+<Callout class="former-highlight">Authoring front-end code in Markdown and Vue just feels nicer than working with the block editor and PHP templates.</Callout>

 (No knock on PHP.
 I still enjoy it when I get the chance to dive back into those waters, like playing an old video game I have fond memories of.
 But it's not my first choice anymore.)